 A silly game of drawing and guessing, Telestrations was a favorite for relaxed nights with big groups of friends.
-Our testers haven't laughed as hard as they did while playing this game in a while.
-The way the game works is that each player has a sketchbook with 8 pages.
-Everyone is then assigned or gets to choose a secret code word.
+Our testers laughed harder than they have in a while playing this game.
+Each player has a sketchbook with eight pages.
+Everyone is assigned or gets to choose a secret code word.
 Each player alternates drawing and guessing the code words, only seeing what the player before them drew or wrote.
 The reveals of how each word changes through the round will have you cracking up non-stop at some creative and impressive art and some silly and hilarious guesses.
 While the game is more about fun than winning, we like that the rules include two scoring systems: one that prioritizes fun and laughs and one that rewards accurate drawing and good guesses.

 This game works with 4 or 5 players, but we found it much more fun in groups of at least 6, where the whole room can fill up with laughter.
 Telestrations is not what you want for a strategic night of gaming — you have to be in the right mood for it.
 Although there are scores and a winner, it's best to go into this game without competitiveness.
 As the rules say: if you had fun, then you won.

 Camel Up is a fun and unique gaming experience for any age, with vibrant imagery and a 3D board setup.
 This game, which involves "betting" on which pieces will traverse the board and cross the finish line first, takes about 30 minutes to complete.
-The instructions are relatively straightforward, and each round progresses quickly as players take turns predicting what pieces will move based on die rolls, and then betting on said pieces.
-This game's unique setup, which involves forward and backward moving board pieces, is refreshingly new and different from any other games we've had the chance to play.
-The board pieces, such as the dice dispensing pyramid and stacking camels, are both decorative and functional, which adds to the fun!
+The instructions are relatively straightforward, and each round progresses quickly as players take turns predicting what pieces will move based on die rolls and then betting on said pieces.
+This game's unique setup involves forward and backward moving board pieces, which is refreshingly new and different from other games.
+The pieces, such as the dice dispensing pyramid and stacking camels, are both decorative and functional, which adds to the fun!

 One thing to note about Camel Up is that it is less about strategy and more about luck.
 Although some thoughtfulness is required in later rounds, much of the outcome is dependent on the roll of the dice.
 Setup takes some time, and learning the game requires a thorough review of the instructions, but after the board is set up, the rules are pretty easy to follow.

 The simplicity of this game makes it super easy to learn and start playing right away.
-However, for that reason, it can get a bit repetitive over multiple rounds.
-Some of the shapes on the pieces also look similar and can be confusing, with only a quick glance.
-Therefore, although the game is simple, it still requires some thought and anticipation to maximize your points successfully.
+However, for the same reason, it can get a bit repetitive over multiple rounds.
+Some of the shapes on the pieces also look similar and can be confusing with only a quick glance.
+Although the game is simple, it still requires some thought and anticipation to maximize your points successfully.
 Finally, one mistake we made upon first playing was not mixing the pieces well enough before starting the game.
 The bag that comes with Qwirkle is a little small to mix up all the pieces properly, so make sure to give it a few good shakes before playing.

 However, one negative about Monopoly is that it gets boring quickly.
-There isn't a lot of strategy involved, and it's not uncommon for one player to get lucky and get way ahead.
-It is also quite challenging to win Monopoly quickly, which means that games tend to take a long time.
+There isn't much strategy involved, and it's not uncommon for one player to get lucky and get way ahead.
+It is also nearly impossible to win Monopoly quickly, which means that the game tends to drag on.
 Some of our players had lost interest towards the end.
-One final caveat — if, like us, your friends at game night aren't super organized with keeping track of all their Monopoly money, clean up can take some time.
+One final caveat — if, like us, your friends at game night aren't super organized with keeping track of all their Monopoly money, clean-up can take some time.